Zeno-16/mr-beast-virus-killer/README.md

 - EXO Blocker will block the domain or IP and flush dns

 ### Defendrix
-<sup> A custom kernel anti-virus built to detect persistent programs and low-level RATs quickly </sup>
+<sup> A custom kernel anti-virus built to detect persistent programs and low-level RATs [Remote Access Trojan] quickly </sup>
 - More information coming soon as it has not released yet